Page Reviewed / Updated - May 2017

 Medicaid is health insurance for very low income individuals.
 Typically an individual must have an annual income of less than $26,000 and assets valued at less than $10,000 (excluding their home) to be eligible.
 Recently the Affordable Care Act this has changed the rules somewhat, though less dramatically for seniors.
 All states Medicaid programs cover the majority of the cost of prescription drugs for participants including diabetes medications and diabetes supplies.
 However, participants have very little flexibility with regards to the choice of medicine, supplies and monitoring equipment.
 Per prescription co-payments range from as low as $.50 per prescription to about $5.00.
 The Kaiser Family Foundation maintains an excellent chart of Medicaid Prescription Drug benefits by state.

-Diabetes financial assistance for the elderly typically comes directly from the diabetes drug and supply manufacturers.
-These companies have financial assistance programs for diabetes patients that do not have insurance or whose insurance co-payment amounts are prohibitively expensive.
-These programs are often referred to as Patient Assistance Programs.
-Assistance is provided with the cost of diabetes supplies such as test strips, glucose monitor kits, lancing devices, insulin pumps as well as with diabetes medications.
+Patient Assistance Programs, also called PAPs or Diabetes Care Programs, are financial assistance programs created and managed by diabetes drug and supply manufacturers.
+They are intended for patients that do not have insurance or whose insurance co-payments are prohibitively expensive.
+Assistance is provided with the cost of diabetes supplies, such as test strips, glucose monitor kits, lancing devices, insulin pumps, as well as with diabetes medications.

-Some assistance programs have two-tiered eligibility requirements.
-For example, if your annual income is below $20,000 / year, the prescription or supplies might be completely free or if your income is under $30,000, you might receive a 75% price reduction.
+Some assistance programs are two-tiered.
+For example, if your annual income is below $20,000 / year, the prescription or supplies might be completely free, or if your income is under $30,000, you might receive a 75% price reduction.